 Our team of professional therapists and counselors at HBH Therapy in our offices around Western MA and Eastern MA have expert knowledge of and treatment for people with developmental disabilities.
 We will deliver comprehensive behavioral and emotional health services for children and adults with developmental challenges: providing individuals the care and support they deserve.

-To learn more about developmental disabilities, causes, symptoms, and our specialized treatment at HBH Therapy, please read on.
-We can also be reached by phone at (413) 343-4357.
+To learn more about developmental disabilities, causes, symptoms, and our specialized treatment at HBH Therapy, please read on!

 What are Developmental Disabilities?